hackerspace-ntnu/website-next/README.md

 - All layout components should end with Layout.
 For example: `DefaultLayout`.
 - All page components should end with Page to make it clear it is a whole page.
 For example: `AboutPage`.
+- All icons should end with Icon.
+For example: `HomeIcon`.
+- React components should be named with PascalCase.
+For example: `Button`.
+The filename should match the component name.